enterspeedhq/enterspeed-docs/docs/welcome.md

 <details>
 <summary>What are the service limits of the Enterspeed Platform?</summary>

-Enterspeed sets some upper limits to its services to ensure stability and performance for all customers.
-Please note that these limits may be capped before reaching the maximum by your plan.
-Limits marked with an asterisk (\*) may be extended.
+Enterspeed sets some upper limits to its services to ensure stability and performance for all customers, please note that these limits may be capped before reaching the maximum by your plan.
+Limits that are marked with \* may be extended.

-**Delivery API limits:**
+**Delivery and Query API limits:**
-- Maximum monthly Delivery API requests\*: 5,000,000
-- Maximum monthly changed Ingest Requests\*: 500,000
-- Maximum number of source entities\*: 200,000
-- Maximum storage\*: 2 GB per tenant
-- Ingest API rate limit\*: 25 requests per sec
-- Ingest API request size limit: 1 MB per request
-- Source entity property count limit: 5,000 per source entity

-**Query API limits:**
-The Query API shares its quota with the Delivery API and is designed to maintain stability and performance across all tenants.
-These limits may be capped earlier depending on your plan.
-Limits marked with an asterisk (\*) may be extended.

-- Maximum monthly Delivery API and Query API requests\*: 5,000,000 per tenant
+- Maximum monthly Delivery API and Query API requests (counted together in a single pooled quota)\*: 5,000,000 per tenant
 - Maximum monthly changed Ingest Requests\*: 500,000 per tenant
 - Maximum number of source entities\*: 200,000 per tenant
 - Maximum number of index items\*: 200,000 per tenant